Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Case Study

 We begin by visually examining the TSE performance of different methods under a 5\% CV penetration rate using the NGSIM dataset.
-Figure~\ref{fig: traffic speed} displays the results.
-Figure~\ref{fig: traffic speed} (a) shows the ground truth traffic speed map of all trajectories, exhibiting complex traffic dynamics evolution with shock waves, making it a suitable dataset for experimentation.
-Figure~\ref{fig: traffic speed} (b) displays one of the randomly selected 5\% training datasets from ten independent experiments.
+Fig.~\ref{fig: traffic speed} displays the results.
+Fig.~\ref{fig: traffic speed} (a) shows the ground truth traffic speed map of all trajectories, exhibiting complex traffic dynamics evolution with shockwaves, making it a suitable dataset for experimentation.
+Fig.~\ref{fig: traffic speed} (b) displays one of the randomly selected 5\% training datasets from ten independent experiments.

-By comparing Fig.~\ref{fig: traffic speed} (e) and (f).
-We can observe that the proposed GP-rotated captures the directional traffic speed correlations that traditional GP-ARD cannot model.
+By comparing Fig.~\ref{fig: traffic speed} (e) and (f), we can observe that the proposed GP-rotated captures the directional traffic speed correlations that traditional GP-ARD cannot model.
 When comparing the ASM in Fig.~\ref{fig: traffic speed} (c) with the proposed GP-rotated, we can find they both capture the congestion propagation in the traffic wave because they both use the idea of anisotropic kernels.
 However, the congestion speed estimated by the ASM is generally lower than the ground truth speed, which is caused by the ``smoothing'' operation in the ASM.
 The STH-LRTC in Fig.~\ref{fig: traffic speed} (d) also captures the congestion propagation in the traffic wave, but it performs poorly when there is a long period without CV trajectories (e.g., 550s-750s).

 Next, we perform more extensive experiments to quantify the performance of the proposed method and the baselines under different penetration rates.
 For each penetration rate (percentage of trajectories).
 For each penetration rate (5\%, 10\%, 20\%, 30\%, 40\%, and 50\%), we repeat the experiments ten times with randomly selected vehicle trajectories from the complete dataset as the training set (see Section~\ref{sec: experimental setup}).
 The experiments were conducted on the NGSIM and HighD datasets.
 Table~\ref{tab: detailed NGSIM} and Table~\ref{tab: detailed HighD} display the average MAE (m/s) and RMSE (m/s) with standard deviation for each method under various penetration rates and datasets.